 There are several steps in the surgical planning process, including the need for pre-admission COVID screening, and because the dashboard helps streamline the workflow, it’s likely to remain a fixture beyond the pandemic.

 “The scheduling staff tells us they can’t believe how we operated without this information before COVID,” Vaidya says.

 Meanwhile, as children’s hospitals around the country are beginning to resume elective surgeries, Vaidya says he’s fielded inquiries from colleagues about the process.
 He says it’s easy to get bogged down in the myriad of questions and potential scenarios, but most hospitals already have the resources they need to make it work.

-“These tools are not difficult—everyone has the schedule data and knows the types of cases,” Vaidya says.
-“I think it’s scalable, exportable and reproducible.”
+“These tools are not difficult.
+Everyone has the schedule data and knows the types of cases,” Vaidya says.
+“It’s scalable, exportable and reproducible.”